ekorkut/palantir-python-sdk/README.md

 ```python
 Ontology(rid=ri.ontology.main.ontology.c61d9ab5-2919-4127-a0a1-ac64c0ce6367, description='The ontology shared with our suppliers', display_name='Shared ontology')
 ```
+, or without any input argument if the environment variable `.PALANTIR_ONTOLOGY_RID` is set.
 ```python
 # Get ontology from the environment (if the environment variable `PALANTIR_ONTOLOGY_RID` is set)
 from palantir import objects